 Required debt yields are lower in the hottest markets.
 For example, Denver recently saw Class A apartments requiring a debt yield of 7.5%, and downtown office space had a required debt yield ratio of 8.5%.
 In general, debt yields are lower for higher-end, less-risky properties in primary markets.

 What Decisions Does Debt Yield Support?

 Our discussion so far has viewed DYR as a gating factor in the loan approval process, along with LTV and DSCR.
 But commercial lenders also use debt yield to compare two similar borrowing requests.
 For example, suppose a lender had a choice between two different loan deals, each at an APR of 4.5%.
-The first deal has a 12% debt yield, while the second’s is 7%.
+The first deal has a 12% DY, while the second has a 7% DY.
 This gives the first deal the advantage, as it has an extra 5 percentage points downside room for NOI to decrease.

 The growing influence of the debt yield ratio is due to its simplicity and its resistance to manipulation.
 It’s impervious to rate swings, stretched amortization periods or compressed cap rates.
 Assets America® works with a large network of commercial funding sources having a range of debt yield requirements.
 Assets America® is expert at matching the ideal commercial funding source to fit unique and specific commercial financing needs.
 If surety of execution is what you require, contact Assets America® today for all your commercial financing needs.

 For more information on commercial mortgages, check out these overviews of Closing Costs, Refinancing, and Credit.
 You can also use our Mortgage Checklist and find out which loan type is best for you.